krakrukra/PocketAdmin/extra/wiki/fingerprinter.md

 These patterns are saved in fingerprint files and consist of the data
 from 10 of the very first control requests sent by the host, namely
-bmRequestType, bRequest and wValue fields.
-The byte order is the same
+bmRequestType, bRequest and wValue fields, which gives a total of 4
+bytes saved per request.
+The byte order is the same as in actual USB
-as in actual USB control request.
-Only bytes 0, 1 and 3 are compared
+control request.
+Only bytes 0, 1 and 3 are compared for every 4-byte
-for every 4-byte member in the array.
+member in the array.

 ---